Published date: June 07, 2021

-Whether your kids enjoy summer at camp, at home, or on the road, we’ve got a few tips to help keep everyone safe this year.
+Whether your kids enjoy going to summer camp, hanging out at home, or being on the road, we’ve got a few tips to help keep everyone safe this year.

 It only takes a few seconds for a child to drown, and the water doesn’t even have to be deep.
 Young kids can drown in less than two inches of water!
 Always supervise your children when they’re in or around water.
 Bonus tip: swimming lessons are a good way to teach your child confidence in and around water.